8 reasons Motorola’s 5G Moto Mod debut actually matters — to you

 3. The first mobile 5G device is a big backpack for 4G phones

-On one hand, the 5G Moto Mod could be considered a kludge.
+On the one hand, the 5G Moto Mod could be considered a kludge.
 It’s puffier than a Mophie Juice Pack smartphone battery and has an antenna sticking out of the top.
 Who’s actually going to want to carry one of those around?

 If you know anything about Mophie batteries, the correct answer is “plenty of people.”
 Counterintuitive though it may seem, there’s great merit in the idea of buying an affordable 4G phone (Motorola’s new Moto Z3) this month and then adding 5G capabilities when Verizon’s 5G network is available in your area.
 You get the established benefits of a conventional LTE device right away, plus whatever speed, latency, and security benefits Verizon’s 5G offers next year — without either paying for another new phone or needing to carry around the 5G backpack all the time.